maggieelkin/CovMutation/README.md

 # Paying Attention to SARS-CoV-2 Dialect

 This repository contains analysis code, links to data and trained models for the paper "Paying Attention to SARS-CoV-2 Dialect: A
-Deep Neural Network Approach to Predicting Novel Mutations" by Magdalyn E. Elkin, Xingquan Zhu.
+Deep Neural Network Approach to Predicting Novel Mutations" by Magdalyn E. Elkin & Xingquan Zhu.

 ## Requirements